 Let no blood be shed.
 Let no life be destroyed.
-Let no preperty be consumed.
-Let us, in God's name, Hunslet and Middleton, the whole of which were set an example to the world of what moral power is stopped.
+Let no properly be consumed.
+Let us, in God's name, get an example to the world of what moral power is stopped.
 Some prisoners were taken.
 A meeting capable of effecting.